bloominstituteoftechnology/Cypress-Testing/ReadMe.md

 - use Cypress to test controlled input
 - run all tests in without any UI

 // I'm coming back to work on this soon.
+Learning as I go.

 ## Introduction